OpenHAK/OpenHAK_Hardware/README.md

-# OpenHAK_Hardware
+# OpenHAK Hardware
-Opensource Health Activity Kit Hardware files
+## Open Source Health Activity Kit Hardware files

+These files are in-progress as of February 2018.